the five main Light effects made easy

 This doesn't just describe chandeliers or shiny chrome lights, as much as they do sparkle.

-Light that sparkles is it's own feature.
+Light that sparkles is its own feature.

 It is the artwork, the WOW factor, the key decorative element in a room, that also happens to be a light.